 For that reason, we offer many different styles and designs in the hope that there will be at least one format that you love.

 How often do you want to use your chart?

 A daily mood log requires you to check in each day.
 However, there are some templates on this page that let you check in whenever you want to and there will be no noticeable gaps on the chart when you don’t.
 The monthly mood tracker shows each day of the month so when you don’t track your mood you will notice a gap.
 That can be a good thing if you find you don’t check in when you really most need to.
 You might find yourself checking in every day to complete your chart and this might help you when you most need it.
 See what works for you.
 You might want to try a few charts until you find one that works best.

 You can either use a dedicated mood planner or add a mood widget to any other planner you use.
 The advantage of using a mood widget on a planner is that you will be able to see exactly what went on that day if you are not sure what is triggering your moods.
 On the other hand, a standalone mood log is dedicated to your moods only.
 Do what works for you.
 All of our printables are free so you can try both and see what works for you.
 You might even want to keep both options.

-If you want to add a mood widget to any printable on this site, open the planner maker, and select your planner template.
-Go to planner inserts and select “Mood Tracker.”
+If you want to add a mood widget to any printable on this site, open the planner printables, and select your planner template.
+Open the planner maker, and go to planner inserts.
+Select “Mood Tracker.”
 Add any widget.
-There are many different layouts, such as a daily mood tracker, monthly or even yearly, that shows a year at a glance.
+There are many different layouts, such as a daily mood tracker, monthly, or even yearly, that show a year at a glance.